mervyzr/astrea/README.md

 The code employs various reconstruction methods with _primitive variables_ as part of the subgrid modelling: the piecewise constant method (PCM) (Godunov, 1959), the piecewise linear method (PLM) (Derigs et al., 2018), the piecewise parabolic method (PPM) (Felker & Stone, 2018), and the WENO method (Shu, 2009; San & Kara, 2015).

-In order to fulfil the Total Variation Diminishing (TVD) condition (Harten, 1983), which ensures that the reconstruction scheme is monotonicity-preserving, limiters have to be after the spatial reconstructions.
+In order to fulfil the Total Variation Diminishing (TVD) condition (Harten, 1983), which ensures that the reconstruction scheme is monotonicity-preserving, limiters have to be used after the spatial reconstructions.
 The PCM does not require any limiters.
 The PLM employs the "minmod" slope limiter (Derigs et al., 2018).
-The PPM employs several limiters: when extrapolating from the cell centres to the interfaces (Colella et al., 2011) and when interpolating to the left and right of each cell interface (Colella et al., 2011; McCorquodale & Colella, 2011).
+The PPM employs several limiters: when _extrapolating_ from the cell centres to the interfaces (Colella et al., 2011) and when _interpolating_ to the left and right of each cell interface (Colella et al., 2011; McCorquodale & Colella, 2011).
 The WENO method currently does not employ any limiters.
-There are other TVD slope limiters available in the code (e.g., superbee).
+There are other TVD slope limiters available in the code too (e.g., superbee).

-The parabolic reconstruction method by McCorquodale & Colella also includes a slope flattener (Colella, 1990) and artificial viscosity as additional dissipation mechanisms to suppress oscillations at strong shocks.
+The parabolic reconstruction method by McCorquodale & Colella (2011) also allows for a slope flattener (Colella, 1990) and artificial viscosity as additional dissipation mechanisms to suppress oscillations at strong shocks.

 ### Riemann solver and flux update

 Due to the nature of the finite volume method and the discretisation of space in the grid, a Riemann problem is created at each interface between consecutive cells, with each cell containing the subgrid profile.
 In this code, approximate Riemann solvers are used (linear and non-linear) in order to compute the flux across interfaces.

-The Local Lax-Friedrichs (LLF) scheme (LeVeque, 1992) is an approximate linearised Riemann solver (i.e. the method aims to find an _exact_ solution to the _linearised_ or _approximate_ version of the (magneto-)hydrodynamic equations).
+The Local Lax-Friedrichs (LLF) scheme (LeVeque, 1992) is an approximate linearised Riemann solver (i.e. the method aims to find an exact solution to the _linearised_ or _approximate_ version of the (magneto-)hydrodynamic equations).
 This scheme is very stable and robust, however it is highly dissipative and only first-order accurate.
 The code also allows for the Lax-Wendroff scheme (Lax & Wendroff, 1960), which is another approximate linearised Riemann solver and is second-order accurate.

 The fluxes are calculated from the interpolated interfaces, and the Jacobian matrices are calculated from the Roe average (Roe & Pike, 1984) of these interfaces (Cargo & Gallice, 1997).

 An issue that arises when linear schemes are made to be monotonicity-preserving (i.e. do not produce spurrious oscillations), then the scheme can be at most first-order accurate.
 This is known as Godunov's Theorem (Godunov, 1954).
-Since the main focus of this project is simulating shocks, where large discontinuities and possible spurrious oscillations are present (similar to Gibbs phenomenon), non-linear Riemann solvers, that attempt to restore some form of the eigenstructure of the characteristic waves, are therefore implemented into the code.
+Since the main focus of this project is simulating shocks, where large discontinuities and possible spurrious oscillations are present (similar to Gibbs phenomenon), non-linear approximate Riemann solvers, that attempt to restore some form of the eigenstructure of the characteristic waves, are therefore implemented into the code too.

 The Harten-Lax-van Leer-Contact (HLLC) Riemann solver (Toro et al., 1994; Fleischmann et. al., 2020) attempts to restore the contact discontinuity wave while tracing the rarefaction and shock wave (Riemann invariants), thus it provides a better resolution albeit with some dissipation.
 The HLLC Riemann solver crashes when magnetic fields are present.
 For that, the Harten-Lax-van Leer-discontinuities (HLLD) solver (Miyoshi & Kusano, 2005) should be used.
 The HLLD Riemann solver restores the magnetosonic and Alfvén waves, although this is not a complete Riemann solver; this implementation of the Riemann solver ignores the slow magnetosonic wave.